wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.0.5 =
+- Added a new filter hook to allow overriding of the display_name field when adding a member via the admin interface.

 = 4.0.4 =
 - Added a new filter to allow overriding the auth cookie value for when the "Logout Member on Browser Close" feature is enabled.
 - Updated the Swedish translation file.